MDdev0/MC-UHC/README.md

 *These can only be modified by changing the values within the datapack itself.
 I've included comments in the `init`, `start`, and `spread` functions to tell you what to change.*

 ### A note on using this datapack:

-I've chosen to make this pack unlicenced, so you *technically* don't have to attribute anything you do with the files to me.
-But, if you are feeling kind, **please mention this repository** if you decide to use it.
+If you are feeling kind, **please mention this repository** if you decide to use it.
 It would mean a lot!

 Also, if you improve this pack at all, **please let me know**!
 I'd love to include improvements in a new release.